bio-cr/hts.cr/README.md

 ## Contributing

 htslib.cr is an immature, work-in-progress library, and pull requests such as small typo fixes are welcome.
-If you are interested in becoming a project owner, please contact me.
+If you are interested in becoming a committer or project owner, please contact  by creating pull requests.
 Or you can simply fork it and start a project with a different name than htslib.cr.